Guidance on promoting British values in schools

 - Students have key roles and responsibilities in school e.g. Student Union

-- Students and parents offered autonomy over choices regarding academic pathways in Key Stage 3 (Grammar, Broad, STEM and Access Pathways model at Thomas Gainsborough School allows students to follow a curriculum that plays to their strengths, aptitudes, interests and needs from Year 7).
+- Students and parents offered autonomy over choices regarding academic pathways in Key Stage 3 (Grammar, Arts, STEM and Access Pathways model at Thomas Gainsborough School allows students to follow a curriculum that plays to their strengths, aptitudes, interests and needs from Year 7).

 - Students offered autonomy over choices regarding academic pathways (GCSE and ‘A’ Level options).